Explaining Answers with Entailment Trees: Related Work

 \section{Related Work}

 In the context of QA, there are multiple notions of explanation/justification, including showing an authoritative, answer-bearing sentence \cite{perez2019finding}, an attention map over a passage \cite{Seo2016BidirectionalAF}, a synthesized phrase connecting question and answer \cite{Rajani2019ExplainYL}, or the syntactic pattern used to locate the answer \cite{Ye2020TeachingMC,Hancock2018TrainingCW}.
-These methods are primarily designed for answers to ``lookup'' questions, to explain where and how an answer was found in a corpus.
+These methods are primarily designed for answers to ``lookup'' questions, to explain where/how an answer was found in a corpus.

-For questions requiring inference, the focus of this paper, an explanation is sometimes taken as the chain of steps (typically sentences) leading to an answer.
+\eat{ \red{This paragraph could be substantially shortened, given Table~\ref{dataset-comparison} is rich.} For questions requiring inference, the focus of this paper, an explanation is sometimes taken as the chain of steps (typically sentences) leading to an answer.
 Because of the difficulty of generating detailed decomposition steps, existing datasets typically include one or more simplifications that ultimately limit their utility (see Table~\ref{dataset-comparison} for a comparison).
 For example, HotpotQA's support task goes partway towards this goal by asking for answer-supporting sentences \cite{yang2018hotpotqa} or triples (in the derivative R4C dataset \cite{Inoue2020R4CAB}), but neither dataset describes how these sentences combine to arrive at the answer.
 Similarly, WorldTree V2 \cite{xie2020worldtree} contains supporting sentences but no information about how they combine.
 More recently, StrategyQA goes further by including derivations for its answers, but using deductive steps and at a coarse granularity \cite{Geva2021DidAU}.
 Similarly, eQASC \cite{Jhamtani2020LearningTE} includes reasoning annotations but limited to a single entailment step.
 In this work we generalize to tasks requiring {\it multi-step} entailment trees.
-Table~\ref{dataset-comparison} illustrating these comparisons in more detail.
+Table~\ref{dataset-comparison} illustrates these comparisons. }

+For questions requiring inference, the focus of this paper, an explanation is sometimes taken as the chain of steps (typically sentences) leading to an answer.
+Because crowdsourcing such chains is difficult, existing datasets typically simplify the task, e.g., collecting answer-supporting sentences but not how they combine, and/or largely focusing on one-hop (length 2) chains.
+Here we generalize to tasks requiring {\it multi-step} entailment trees, Table~\ref{dataset-comparison} illustrates these comparisons in detail.